-Perins School - SEND Information Report - 2021-2022
+Perins School - SEND Information Report - 2024-2025

-The information in this report will provide you with an overview of the level of provision available for a child with Special Educational Needs and Disabilities at Perins School for 2021-2 with the addition of an addendum on how Perins School are responding to the COVID-19 pandemic (please see end of document).
-Should you have any further enquiries please contact Miss Alex Scott SEN Co-ordinator and Team Leader of Learning Support, her contact details are at the bottom of this report.
+The information in this report will provide you with an overview of the level of provision available for a child with Special Educational Needs and Disabilities at Perins School for 2024-5.
+Should you have any further enquiries please contact Miss Alexandra Scott SEN Co-ordinator (SENCo) and Team Leader of Learning Support, her contact details are at the bottom of this report.